 process.
 It is a universal symbol for innovating, social, and

 cultural projects within the context of mental health care that

 also contributes to bringing down

 the stigma surrounding mental illness.

-View the presentation of Dr. Guislain Award here.
+View the compilation of the Dr. Guislain Award of 2017 here.